 Reporting on hierarchies

-Use the flat_hierarchy table to report on relationship hierarchies.
+Use the flat_hierarchy table to report on relationship hierarchies and to track changes within health systems.
 The table updates hierarchies once a day and displays all of the relationships and levels so you can see how HCPs and HCOs rollup to HCOs.

-Administrators must set an update schedule to populate the data.
+Administrators must enable the table by setting a schedule to populate the data.

 Note: You do not need to have the Hierarchy Explorer widget enabled to use this feature.